Swapping exchange and spin-orbit induced correlated phases in proximitized Bernal bilayer graphene: Methodology.

 where the spin-valley resolved matrices $M_\Phi$ that are relevant for our model are listed in Table~\ref{tab}.
 However, at the phase boundaries, the dominant phase can be unresolved due to the degeneracy of several $\lambda_c(\hat{\Phi})$.

 Figure~\ref{fig:free} displays the obtained correlated phase diagram of pristine BBG.
 We find IVC and Stoner instabilities, as also reported earlier~\cite{PhysRevB.105.134524, Chatterjee2022}.
-While the Stoner instability is local, the IVC state corresponds to a phase spatially modulated by wave vector $\mathbf{q}=(2\pi/3a)(1,\sqrt{3})$ which connects $K$ and $K^\prime$ valleys.
+While the Stoner instability is local, the IVC state corresponds to a phase spatially modulated by wave vector $\mathbf{q}$ which connects $K$ and $K^\prime$ valleys.
 The fact that $\hat{H}_{\text{kin}}$ lacks particle-hole symmetry is reflected in the different phases for the electron and hole doping ranges.
 Both IVC and Stoner phases exhibit degeneracies, as listed in Table I, due to not fully broken spin-valley symmetries.
+The critical temperatures for each correlated phase depend heavily on the doping parameters and displacement field.
+With the chosen interaction parameters, it can reach up to 2.2~K for IVC and 1.0~K for the Stoner phases, as shown in Appendix ~\ref{app:temp}.

 Figure~\ref{fig:exc} shows the main result of the paper.
 There, we plot the correlated phase diagram of WS$_2$/BBG/CGT for different doping levels and displacement fields.
 Compared with the pristine case, the phase diagram of proximitized BBG is rather rich.
 Indeed, if the Fermi level crosses bands experiencing strong proximity SO coupling, the Stoner phase breaks up into two SVP$_{\pm}$ states---both displaying spin-valley polarization along the $\pm z$ direction---while IVC splits into spin-valley coherent states SVC$_{\pm}$.
 Resolving specific spin-valley states within the Stoner and IVC phases is attributed to the valley-Zeeman SO coupling~\cite{Gmitra2015}.
-Similarly, if the Fermi level lies in bands which have strong EX coupling, the Stoner phase evolves into valley-polarized states, VP$_{\pm}$, while IVC is split into charge density waves, CDW$_{\pm}$.
-The multitude of spin-valley-split phases of proximitized BBG due to SO and EX interactions is summarized in Table~\ref{tab}, including the explicit forms of the phase operators $\hat{\Phi}$.
+Similarly, if the Fermi level lies in bands with strong EX coupling, the Stoner phase evolves into valley-polarized states, VP$_{\pm}$, while IVC is split into charge density waves, VC$_{\pm}$.
+The multitude of spin-valley-split phases of proximitized BBG due to SO and EX interactions are summarized in Table~\ref{tab}, including the explicit forms of the phase operators $\hat{\Phi}$.
 Their expectation values in the corresponding ground states can serve as the conventional order parameters discriminating different phases.